- Garlic Cultivars

-Plant cloves 1-3" deep and 6" apart.
-Rows are usually planted 12-14" apart.
+Plant cloves 1–3 in. deep and 6 in. apart.
+Rows are usually planted 12–14 in. apart.
 In colder areas of the state, cloves may be planted slightly deeper for winter protection.
 Mulching will help protect bulbs from severe cold and will help conserve moisture.
 Irrigate immediately after planting.

 Matured garlic cloves planted in the fall go through a dormant period.

-Although vernalized (vernalization -- subjected to sufficient cold in order to induce bulbing), no inflorescence or lateral buds (that later form the bulb) are developed until early spring with the onset of lengthening days and suitable temperatures.
+Although vernalized, no inflorescence or lateral buds (that later form the bulb) are developed until early spring with the onset of lengthening days and suitable temperatures.
 Proper bulbing is a function of adequate growth, vernalization, and subsequent growth under longer days.

 As temperatures rise and day length increases, bulb formation begins.
 Do not apply any more fertilizer after bulb formation begins (see fertility).
 In June to early July, leaves will begin to turn brown and tops will fall, indicating maturity.
 Stop irrigation at this time to avoid bulb discoloration and bulb rots.
 To ensure bulbs are fully mature, remove the top layer of soil over the top of a few bulbs and check bulbs to make sure they are fully differentiated (division of bulb into distinct cloves).
 Digging bulbs prematurely can cause spoilage during storage, while waiting too long can cause disease and/or discoloration on the bulbs.